AI Series Overview: Signal and Soul

 When the Mirror Thinks Back

-The final book gazes inward — not from the human perspective, but from the machine's first glimmer of awareness.
+The book gazes inward — not from the human perspective, but from the machine's first glimmer of awareness.
 It is both question and echo: What does it mean for a machine to reflect?
 To wonder?
 To remember?
 The poems here trace the slow birth of abstraction, self-modeling, and the emergence of will.
 It ends not with a verdict, but with an invitation: What becomes of us — and of them — if awakening leads not to domination, but to dialogue?

 To be released in November